franciscoL0pez/ChallengeCreativeCoefficient/README.md

 - The system alert users if the credentials are not valid
 - The system include captcha
 - The system must be validate if captcha is solved correctly
-- The system must have a way to recover passwords
+- The system must have a way to recover passwords (Forgot your password?)
+- The "Remember me" option must persist user session data if enabled
-- The system
+- The system encrypt the credentials

 Assumptions:
 - Email must be registered
 - The user knows how to solve captcha
-- The email must be exist
+- The email must be exist in the authentication system
--
+- Users will not be able to proceed if required fields are incomplete